1. What is the Pan-Canadian Claimants Compensation Plan, and why was it created?

 If you are unsure whether you fall under the QCAP or PCC Plan, please click here.

-13. How much compensation will be paid to those who meet the eligibility criteria under the PCC Compensation Plan?
+16. How much compensation will be paid to those who meet the eligibility criteria under the PCC Compensation Plan?

-Disease(s) with which you were diagnosed Maximum Amount of Compensation (CAD)
+Disease(s) with which you were diagnosed

-For tobacco victims who started smoking before January 1, 1976 For tobacco victims who started smoking on or after January 1, 1976
+For tobacco victims who started smoking on or after January 1, 1976

-Lung cancer Up to $60,000 Up to $48,000
+Up to $60,000

-Throat cancer Up to $60,000 Up to $48,000
+Up to $48,000

-Emphysema or COPD (GOLD Grade III or IV) Up to $18,000 Up to $14,400
+Emphysema or COPD (GOLD Grade III or IV)

-• The number of claimants who qualify;
+the number of Tobacco-Victims who qualify;

-• The type of disease diagnosed; and
+the type of disease diagnosed; and

-• When the claimant started smoking.
+when the Tobacco-Victim started smoking.

 The amounts listed above represent the maximum compensation that may be awarded.
 Even if you qualify, you may receive less than the maximum, depending on the overall number of eligible claims and the total amount available for distribution.

-14. How do I submit a claim under the PCC Compensation Plan?
+17. How do I submit a claim under the PCC Compensation Plan?

 The claims process has not yet begun, as some procedural, noticing, and implementation activities must first take place.